rashshafee29/Babbel-backend-test/README.md

 # Babbel-backend-test

 ## _Steps to run_
-1. Copy .env.example file in project directory and rename it to .env
+1. Copy `.env.example` file in project directory and rename it to `.env` and change fields according to local db setup
 2. run `npm i` to install all dependencies
 3. Start postgres server
 4. run `npm run start` to start the project